grassrootza/grassroot-learning/grassroot-nlu/README.md

 Open a terminal in the directory with start_application.py.
 Enter the following lines as root:

+ ~$ bash install_dependencies.sh

+ At this point make sure to have your AWS services properly configured.

  ~$ export AUTH_TOKEN='enter your feersum authorisation token'

  ~$ sudo bash activate_me.sh